DevITJAX/dgh-helpdesk/README.md

 - **Frontend** - React application with component-based structure
 - **Shared Resources** - Common utilities and configurations
 - **Documentation** - Comprehensive project documentation

+## 📄 License

+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+**Copyright (c) 2025 Direction Générale de l'Hydraulique - Ministry of Equipment and Water, Morocco**

+The MIT License is a permissive open-source license that allows:
+- Commercial use
+- Modification and distribution
+- Private use
+- Patent use

+This license is particularly suitable for government projects as it:
+- Ensures maximum accessibility and adoption
+- Allows other government institutions to use and modify the software
+- Provides legal protection while maintaining openness
+- Is widely recognized and trusted in the open-source community

 ## 📞 Support & Contact